Kitura/Kitura/README.md

    Kitura.run()
    ```

-You can then configure your web server to forward requests to Kitura via FastCGI on the specified port (in this example, 9000.
+You can then configure your web server to forward requests to Kitura via FastCGI on the specified port (in this example, port 9000).

 ## Kitura Wiki
 Feel free to visit our [Wiki](https://github.com/IBM-Swift/Kitura/wiki) for our roadmap and some tutorials.